displaydata/view-dc-events/README.md

 The top level root directory contains the `docker-compose` configuration file and the scripts for loading and setting up the containers.

-The`dynamic` directory contains the dashboards, visualisations, indexes & configuration files required to setup the docker host, ingest and visualise the events being sent from Dynamic Central.
+The`dynamic` directory contains the spaces, dashboards, visualisations, indexes & configuration files required to setup the docker host, ingest and visualise the events being sent from Dynamic Central.

 The `logs` directory is the directory to place the logs provided by the customer for viewing.
 The format of this directory can be either of the following: